Next-Mountain-Ventures-LLC/TheFordFamilyBlog/WORDPRESS_REBUILD_SETUP.md

 ### 4. Test the Integration

 1. Make a change to a post in WordPress and publish/update it
-2. Check the Vercel deployment logs to confirm that a new build was triggered
+2. Check your server logs to confirm that a new build was triggered
 3. Verify that the changes appear on your site once the build completes

 ## Troubleshooting